discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 9. <Skill id="73093"/>
 10. <Skill name="Bladesong Harmony"/>

+Weave in <Skill name="Power Spike"/> whenever possible.
+Add <Skill name="Phantasmal Disenchanter"/> and <Skill name="Signet of the Ether"/> to cast your phantasms twice if there is enough time before a boss phases.

 <Warning>
 If a boss spawns invisible such that it is not targetable instantly, use <Skill name="Bladecall"/> and <Skill name="Bladeturn Requiem"/> early while waiting to be able to cast phantasms.
 Invisible bosses usually still take damage although the first second might not be logged properly in the arcdps addon.
 </Warning>